The deadline for applications and recommendations is Feb. 1, 2017 at midnight EST.

 - Length: The body of the proposal is limited to three 21.6 x 28 cm (8 1/2 x 11 in) pages, with 2.5 cm (1 in) margins and 12 point, double spaced typeface.
-This page limit includes neither the application form, which should be included as a cover page, nor the budget, literature cited, or tables and figures sections.
+This page limit includes neither the budget, literature cited, nor tables and figures sections.
 Please keep tables and figures to a minimum.

 - Abstract: (about 100 words)

 - Introduction: Provide relevant background information.
 Clearly state the objectives of your study and state a research hypothesis or specific research goals.
 Proposals must state how your research will contribute to the advancement of ornithology, including how your work will answer ornithological questions from the literature, and how it will stimulate new questions for future studies.
 Include a statement of how the Wilson Ornithological Society grant will benefit this research and what alternatives will be sought if you do not receive Wilson Ornithological Society funding.
 Include a time frame within which you expect to complete the project.

 - Methods: Proposals must provide information on research methodology, analytical methods (including statistical treatments) and the locality where the research will be conducted.
 Write this section for reviewers who may know little about specific methodologies in your field.
 If your research involves obtaining permits or capturing live animals, make it clear that you have obtained, or have initiated the process of securing permits and/or necessary Animal Care and Use training documents.

 - Budget: Be specific and follow the monetary limits of the award for which you are applying.
 Appropriate budget items include: research related travel, expendable supplies and equipment, field expenses and stipend.
 If applying from a university, indirect costs will not be provided.
 List budget items separately and indicate if you are applying for funding from other sources.